ajamolebalikis/Pharm-Data-Analysis-Project/README.md

 Once the tables and relationships are set up, created an ER (Entity-Relationship) diagram to visualize the database structure.
 This diagram shows how tables relate to each other.

 <img width="625" alt="Screenshot 2024-11-10 181521" src="https://github.com/user-attachments/assets/1649eca8-e81f-4e72-a852-badd246049af">

+### SQL Analysis
+ Sales Performance Analysis
+ For the total sales of each products, Ionclotide comes as the first product with the total sales of 169083391.0 and Tetratanyl comes second.
+SELECT Products.ProductName, SUM(FactSales.Sales) AS TotalSales
+FROM FactSales
+JOIN Products ON FactSales.ProductID = Products.ProductID
+GROUP BY Products.ProductName
+ORDER BY TotalSales DESC;

+Monthly Sales Trend
+For the monthly sales trend, December was the highest with the total of sales of 306284161.0, November comes second and April comes last.
+  SELECT DimDate.Month, SUM(Sales) AS MonthlySales
+FROM FactSales
+JOIN DimDate ON FactSales.DateID = DimDate.DateID
+WHERE Year = 2020 -- Replace with specific year
+GROUP BY Month
+ORDER BY MonthlySales DESC;

+Sales by Location
+Identified cities with the highest sales which Butzbach comes the highest with the total sales of 93561780.0

 ### Conclusion
 This database project for pharmacy sales data organizes and optimizes transactional information, creating a structured and efficient database.
 By separating data into dimension tables (such as Distributors, Customers, Products, Locations, DimDate, SalesReps and Channels) and a central fact table (FactSales), we’ve minimized redundancy and ensured relational integrity across the dataset.